-- Tell the bank – You could find your card is blocked if you try and pay for something or withdraw money from a machine outside Europe, as your bank may think it’s been stolen.
+You could find your card is blocked if you try and pay for something or withdraw money from a machine outside Europe, as your bank may think it’s been stolen.

 Day of Departure Traveling Abroad Organization

-- Turn off the oven – Possibly the most common worry among holiday-makers is forgetting to turn off something like the oven, the iron, or the taps.
+Possibly the most common worry among holiday-makers is forgetting to turn off something like the oven, the iron, or the taps.